Instagram has 1 billion users.

 It’s the top photo-sharing community in the world.

-Not surprisingly, it can be a very powerful marketing tool to businesses, if approached correctly.
+Not surprisingly, it can be a very powerful part of your ecommerce marketing strategy, if approached correctly.

-This provides companies with a formidable tool for establishing relationships, interacting with customers, and boosting revenue.
+This provides ecommerce companies with a formidable tool for establishing their brand, interacting with customers, and boosting revenue.

 That said, just like any social media platform, the money is in the list (of followers).